peijunz-archive/homework-cs6400-flask-jinja2/README.md

 7. Run this command: pipenv run python app.py
 8. Go to 127.0.0.1:5000 on your browser and you should see "Welcome to Emergency Resource Management System Web Service!".

-### Services available:
+### Backend services available now:
-- Login
+- Login \n

-	First, you have to have one row in user table to be able test this end point.
-	Sample request: 127.0.0.1:5000/authenticate?UserName=test&Password=test
+	First, you have to have one row in user table to be able test this end point. \n Sample request: 127.0.0.1:5000/authenticate?UserName=test&Password=test  \n
-	Sample result: **{"status": "success"}**
+	Sample result: `{"status": "success"}`